nijfranck/simple_blockchain/README.md

 # simple_blockchain

-Simple Implementation of a blockchain
+Simple implementation of a blockchain